vbanai/Computer-Vision/README.md

 <br/>
 For this project I used 465 images for training dataset, 101 pictures for validation dataset, and a smaller amount for the test dataset.
 You can see a Horse or a Dolphin or both in one image.
 I tested several models using Pytorch or Tensorflow, and experimented with various technics (data-augmentation, normalization, batch-normalization, weight decay, gradient cliping, learning rate scheduling etc.) to reach the best result.
 I was curious if 100% accuracy on the validation dataset can be reached and if Tensorflow or Pytorch performs better. <br/>
 <br/>
 With Pytorch resnet9 model (you can find the model in part 3 of the project) I could reach 100%.
-Regarding Tensorflow  I could reach 97% accuracy on the validation dataset using resnet50 model.
+Regarding Tensorflow  I could reach 97% using resnet50 model.
 (On the snapshots of colab pages you can see different accuracy percentages at the moment)<br/>
 <br/>
 Part 1<br/>
 <br/>